AL-NFLY/vastify-store/README.md

-An experimental e-commerce project made for me to work with Next.js 14, Shadcn-ui, & PayloadCMS
+An experimental e-commerce project made for me to work with Next.js 14, Shadcn-ui, & PayloadCMS.
+Once This project is done, it will replace my [Fragrance Fresh](https://fragrance-fresh.vercel.app/) project.

 # Vastify Store
 Tech Stack: